 If you are representing yourself without the benefit of an attorney, you are known as a "Pro Se Litigant."
-"Pro se" is a Latin term meaning "for oneself."
+"Pro Se" is a Latin term meaning "for oneself."
 As a pro se litigant, you enjoy every right entitled to you under the law.
 You will not be penalized because you are not represented by an attorney.
 At the same time, pro se litigants are expected to follow the rules that govern the practice of law in the federal courts.
 Pro se litigants should be familiar with the Federal Rules of Civil Procedure and the Local Rules of this Court.
-If you are viewing this document on the internet, the hyperlinks can be used to view the pertinent rules.
-Additionally, the Court's Local Rules are available at the Court's website.
 Many of those rules are summarized in this handbook.
-The Federal Rules of Civil Procedure are also available at http://www.law.cornell.edu/rules/frcp/.
+Additionally, your jail or prison may keep a copy of the Court's Local Rules and/or the Federal Rules of Civil Procedure for inmates to use.
+If you are viewing this document on the internet, the hyperlinks can also be used to view the pertinent rules.

 As a pro se litigant you may not authorize another person who is not an attorney to appear for you.
-While you may receive help from other non-attorneys in drafting your pleadings and other papers, you must personally sign your complaint and all additional papers filed with the Court.
-If several individuals commence an action together, each person must personally sign the complaint.
+While you may receive help from fellow inmates or other non-attorneys in drafting your pleadings and other papers, you must personally sign your complaint and all additional papers filed with the Court.
+If several prisoners commence an action together, each prisoner must personally sign the complaint.